Remote Education Provision: Information for Parents and Carers:

 Individual self-isolation– If a child is self-isolating they will be provided with work on a daily basis via class dojo or google classroom.
 The work provided will be similar to what the children in class are covering.
 Where there is significant new learning taking place in class that requires teacher input, the child will be directed to a relevant lesson on Oak Academy and on their return to school a teacher or classroom assistant will check their understanding and provide further teaching if required.

-Access to technology at home– A recent survey completed by parents will inform school who has access to technology and the internet at home to enable us to provide appropriate resources.
+Access to technology at home– A recent survey completed by parents allowed us, as a school, to provide access to technology and the internet at home enabling us to provide appropriate resources and online learning.
+If children do require any printed materials please contact your child’s class teacher.

 Logins to online learning resources- The school subscribes to a number of online learning resources which can be accessed at home.
 It is essential that children and parents have access to the relevant login details from the start of the school year so that they are immediately available in the event of a closure of self-isolation.
 The login details will be sent home inside the ‘remote learning pack’.